 Normally, the process to evict a tenant in California takes anywhere between 5 and 8 weeks to complete.
 However, it may take longer depending on the exact reason for the California eviction, if the matter is taken to court, and whether a tenant contests their removal or not.

-Regardless of the reason for starting the process, you must follow the legal procedure for the California eviction process to succeed.
+Regardless of the reason for starting the process, a landlord must follow the legal procedure for the eviction process to succeed.

 The following is a basic overview of the tenant eviction process in California for landlords.

-There are different types of eviction notices per California law depending on the grounds on which you evict a tenant.
-You have to give the tenant proper notice in order to properly follow the eviction laws and avoid performing illegal evictions.
+There are different types of eviction notices per California law depending on the grounds on which landlords evict a tenant.
+The landlord have to give the tenant proper notice in order to properly follow the eviction laws and avoid performing illegal evictions.

 They are as follows:

-If a tenant in California doesn’t pay rent or move out, you can proceed with the eviction process.
+If a tenant in California doesn’t pay rent or move out, the landlord can proceed with the eviction process.
 (Cal.
 Code of Civ.
 Proc. § 1161(2)).

-If the tenant was operating on a month-to-month lease agreement, you must serve them a 30 day notice to quit.
-But if they have lived on the rental unit for more than a year and were paying rent under a lease agreement, you must serve them a 60-days’ notice to quit before beginning an eviction lawsuit.
+If the tenant was operating on a month-to-month lease agreement, the landlord must serve a tenant a 30 day notice to quit.
+But if the tenants have lived on the rental unit for more than a year and were paying rent under a lease agreement, the landlord must serve a tenant a 60-days’ notice to quit before beginning an eviction lawsuit.

-If the notice expires and the tenant is still occupying the rental, you may continue and evict a tenant.
+If the notice expires and the tenant is still occupying the rental, a landlord may continue and evict a tenant.
 (Cal.
 Code of Civ.
 Proc. § § 1946 and 1946.1).

 Curable lease violations can include having an unauthorized pet, keeping an unauthorized guest, minor property damage or when the tenant fails to maintain the unit in a clean and sanitary manner per the lease or rental agreement.

-Per California eviction laws, if the tenant continues to live on their rented premises after the 3 day notice expires, you can proceed with the eviction process because you provided appropriate notice.
+Per California eviction laws, if the tenant continues to live on their rented premises after the 3 day notice expires, the landlord can proceed with the eviction process because they provided appropriate notice.

-If the tenant refuses to leave after the notice period, you can move to court and file a summons and complaint.
+If the tenant refuses to leave after the notice period, the landlord can move to court and file a summons and complaint.
 The complaint is also referred to as an Unlawful Detainer in California and begins the process of an eviction lawsuit.

 There is a filing fee for an unlawful detainer lawsuit.
 The filing fees normally range between $240 and $435.

-Before going to court, you must include certain important information in the complaint or unlawful detainer, such as the location of your property, the address of the property, and the type of tenancy in operation.
+Before going to court, the landlord must include certain important information in the complaint or unlawful detainer, such as the location of your property, the address of the property, and the type of tenancy in operation.

 After the unlawful detainer is notarized by the court clerk, the summons and complaint will need to be served on the tenant.
 The process server must be an adult and not have any interest in the case.
 Typical process servers are sheriffs, marshals, and registered process servers.